HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

  - `"say {word} {amount} times"`. {word} should be hello/hi/hey and {amount} should be a number.

 Since we are dealing with strings the example uses a regexp `^[0-9]+$` to validate if there is a number in the string, afterwards we parse it to an actual integer using `Std.parseInt`.
-As might want to figure out, the following example would be hard to do with if/else statements.
+As you can imagine, the following example would be hard to do with if/else statements.

 ```haxe
 var input = "say hello 3 times";